-The series 1 issuer notes, the series 2 issuer notes and the series 3 issuer notes are eligible for purchase by employee benefit and other plans subject to Section 406 of ERISA or Section 4975 of the Code and by governmental plans that are subject to any state, local or other federal law of the United States that is substantially similar to Section 406 of ERISA considerations".
-Each purchaser of any such issuer notes (and all subsequent transferees thereof) will be deemed to have represented and warranted that its purchase, holding and disposition of such issuer notes will not result in a non-exempt prohibited transaction under ERISA or the Code (or in the case of any governmental plan, any substantially similar state, local or other federal law of the United States should consult with their counsel to determine whether an investment in the issuer notes satisfies the prudence, investment diversification and other applicable requirements of those provisions.
+The series 1 issuer notes, the series 2 issuer notes, and the series 3 issuer notes are eligible for purchase by employee benefit and other plans subject to Section 406 of ERISA or Section 4975 of the Code and by governmental plans that are subject to any state, local or other federal law of the United States that is substantially similar to Section 406 of ERISA or Section 4975 of the Code, subject to consideration of the issues described herein under "ERISA considerations".
+Each purchaser of any such issuer notes (and all subsequent transferees thereof) will be deemed to have represented and warranted that its purchase, holding and disposition of such issuer notes will not result in a non-exempt prohibited transaction under ERISA or the Code (or in the case of any governmental plan, any substantially similar state, local or other federal law of the United States).
+In addition, any fiduciary of a plan subject to the fiduciary responsibility provisions of ERISA or similar provisions of state, local or other federal laws of the United States should consult with their counsel to determine whether an investment in the issuer notes satisfies the prudence, investment diversification and other applicable requirements of those provisions and to determine the impact that an investment in the issuer notes would have if the issuer notes were to be deemed an "equity interest" under the United States Department of Labor plan asset regulations described in the "ERISA considerations" section below.